Go to Charter Oak State College home page

 Course Description

 This course consists of an on-ground practicum of 100 hours in an approved childcare center that provides a full-day program for children between the ages of birth-5 years.
 Students will participate as interns or assistants under the direction of the administrator of an NAEYC accredited center.
 They will demonstrate that they are ready to take on administrative or leadership positions in the early childhood field by supporting the director in effectively managing early childhood program operations as they relate to state licensing requirements, accreditations, and developmentally appropriate practices.
 Students will complete weekly discussions and reflective journals.
-They will also prepare a program portfolio, write a final practicum paper and participate in two calls with the practicum faculty assigned to teach the course.
+They will write a practicum paper to demonstrate their knowledge of NAEYC Early Learning Program Standards and write a research paper related to national and state quality standards and trends.
 Students must find and obtain approval for their own practicum setting.
 Students are asked to complete the Practicum Guidelines at the beginning of the course.
+This course requires 100 hours of practicum fieldwork.
 (3 credits)

 Prerequisites